 Run the following commands, depending on your Raspberry Pi version.

-Raspberry Pi 1 (or Compute Module) default build configuration
+Raspberry Pi 1, Pi 0, Pi 0W, and Compute Module default build configuration

 cd linux KERNEL=kernel make bcmrpi_defconfig

 Raspberry Pi 2, Pi 3, and Compute Module 3 default build configuration

 cd linux KERNEL=kernel7 make bcm2709_defconfig

 Build and install the kernel, modules, and Device Tree blobs; this step takes a long time: